Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 The John Timberland Outdoor Water Fountain not only provides a good water source for hummingbirds but also adds a luxurious touch to your home.

-It has a dark faux stone finish that's made from durable resin material.
-Unlike the Nova pedestal we reviewed earlier, it weighs about 17 pounds.
-That's ten pounds more than the Nova.
+It has a dark faux stone finish that's made from durable resin material and weighs about 17 pounds, which is 10 pounds more than the Nova.

-Its durable construction coupled with a flat base makes it nice and sturdy.
+The durable construction coupled with a flat base makes the John Timberland nice and sturdy.

 It gets better:

-It's not made initially to be a birdbath fountain, but it works.
+While it was not originally manufactured to be a birdbath fountain, it works.
 At the same time, this also makes it a little more expensive than regular birdbaths.

-Aside from this, it's easy to install, easy to clean, and would bring the hummers to the yard.
+Aside from this, it's easy to install, easy to clean, and can attract plenty of hummers to your yard.

 Pros